About this course...

 Recent advances in finance theory and risk management have heavily influenced investment decision-making in the finance and insurance industries.
 Building on the discounted cash flow (DCF) technique, these advances allow valuation professionals to improve their economic and risk analysis via sophisticated cash flow models that combine dynamic descriptions of uncertainty with the ability to manage these uncertainties using flexible design and operational strategies.
 Non-financial industries, such as power generation and pharmaceuticals, are now applying these concepts to generate new investment insights and improve project analysis and management.
 Mining and petroleum projects are ideally suited to these same techniques and many natural resource firms are beginning to incorporate these ideas into their project valuation and management practice.

-The three-day Using Dynamic DCF and Real Options to Value, Manage, and Design Mining Projects course will combine an innovative hands-on instruction style and real-world case studies to teach you how to:
+The three-day Using Dynamic DCF and Real Options to Value and Manage Mining Projects course will combine an innovative hands-on instruction style and real-world case studies to teach you how to:

 - Use these new concepts to develop a consistent, market-based valuation approach that can differentiate and value different projects and different project designs according to their unique cash flow uncertainty and risk characteristics;